wiedehoeft/wiedehoeft.github.io/_drafts/TddJs.md

 * Execute tests again (green)
 * Refactor our code, or write the next red testcase

 First, [Intellij](https://www.jetbrains.com/idea/download/#section=linux) and also an Intellj license are needed.
 After extracting Intellij, create a new empty project at your disk, named "Katas".
-Katas are short programming exercises, which can be used well to evaluate new features from IDE to new programming library.
+Katas are short programming exercises, which can be used well to evaluate new features from an IDE or a new programming library.
 Switch in the project folder and init project with

 `npm init`.

-The default values are enough for our showcase.
-We also create a folder `src` and in this folder a file `FizzBuzzTest.js`.
+The default values are sufficient for our showcase.
+Also create a folder `src` and in this folder a file `FizzBuzzTest.js`.
 After the inital setup the project has following structure:

 ![Intellij project structure](/assets/img/TddJs_InitialFolderStructure.png "InitialFolderStructure")

-Now we need some extra [Intellij Setup](https://www.jetbrains.com/help/idea/testing-javascript-with-mocha.html).
+Now some extra [Intellij Setup](https://www.jetbrains.com/help/idea/testing-javascript-with-mocha.html) is required.
 Install Mocha as local dependency

 `npm install --save-dev mocha`